aragon/nest/FAQ.md

 ### Do you have standard legal documents that you use between Aragon Association and the Nest team?
 Yes, you will receive a standardised grantee agreement that you will be expected to sign.
 You can click here to [view a template of this legal agreement](nest-agreement.md).

+### Do I need a legal entity to receive the Nest grant?
+Yes, Aragon Asssociation can only make grants to legally recognisied entities, according to the accounting and tax regulations of Switzerland.
+If using a DAO, this DAO will therefore require a legal wrapper such as an LLC.

 <br>

 ## Post-funding